-The interim consolidated financial statements have been prepared in accordance with IAS 34 "Interim Financial Reporting" and International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standard Board ("IASB").
+The consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standard Board ("IASB").

-The basis of preparation and accounting policies used in preparing these interim consolidated financial statements have been consistently applied and are set out below.
-The interim consolidated financial statements have been prepared on a historical cost basis.
+The basis of preparation and accounting policies used in preparing these consolidated financial statements have been consistently applied and are set out below.
+The consolidated financial statements have been prepared on a historical cost basis.

-The interim consolidated financial statements are presented in US dollars (US\$) and all monetary amounts are rounded to the nearest thousand (\$000) except when otherwise indicated.
+The consolidated financial statements are presented in US dollars (US\$) and all monetary amounts are rounded to the nearest thousand (\$000) except when otherwise indicated.